-Certificates of specialization are awarded at the time a student graduates officially, along with their degree, pending successful completion of all requirements in adherence with DU policy.
-Students will need to complete a separate Application to Graduate form for Certificates of Specialization.
+Certificates are awarded at the time a student graduates officially, along with their degree, pending successful completion of all requirements in adherence with DU policy.
+Students will need to complete a separate Application to Graduate form for Certificates.

-Certificate of Specialization in International Studies with a concentration in Global Environmental Change and Adaptation
+Certificate in Global Environmental Change and Adaptation